maxkferg/python-pmml/docs/spec.md

 ### Reshape Layer

 A `reshape` layer reshapes the input tensor.
 The number of values in the input tensor must equal the number of values in the output tensor.
 The first dimension is not reshaped as this is commonly the batch dimension.
-In the proposed PMML format, a padding layer is represented using a *NetworkLayer* element with the *layerType* attribute set to Reshape.
-The flatten layer is a variant of the reshape layer, that flattens the input tensor such that the output size is where is the number of values in the input tensor.
-In the proposed PMML format, a flatten layer is represented using a *NetworkLayer* element with the *layerType* attribute set to Flatten.
+A reshape layer is represented using a *NetworkLayer* element with the *layerType* attribute set to "Reshape".
+The size of the output tensor is specified by the *TargetShape* child element.
+The *TargetShape* child element must contain a single integer array that describes the size of each dimension.
+An example of a reshape layer is provided below:

 ```xml
 <NetworkLayer layerType="Reshape" name="reshape_1">